 The clinical courses at KU come in two varieties.
 Our "in-house" programs involve students in client representation from offices at the law school, with full-time faculty and staff attorneys employed by the law school acting as supervisors.
 Our externship programs allow students to work under the supervision of attorneys, judges or legislators in the community.
 Each externship program also includes a classroom component taught by a KU Law faculty member.

 Students work with prosecutors in Kansas state district attorneys' offices as well as the office of the U.S. Attorney.
 They participate in nearly all phases of the criminal process, including trial work.

 Elder Law Externship

-Students work under the supervision of experiences attorneys representing clients in matters such as income maintenance, access to health care, housing, social security, Medicare / Medicaid, and consumer protection.
+Students work under the supervision of experienced attorneys representing clients in matters such as income maintenance, access to health care, housing, social security, Medicare / Medicaid, and consumer protection.

 Students perform legal work under the supervision of a practicing attorney at pre-approved governmental agencies and public interest organizations.

-Students serve as law clerks for state and federal trial judges in Kansas City, Topeka and Lawrence.
+Students serve as interns for state and federal trial judges in Kansas City, Topeka and Lawrence.